stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 +++
-title = "Creating Container Images with Buildah and GitLab" slug = "buildah-gitlab" date = "2026-05-27T16:13:00+01:00" description = "Creating container images with Buildah and GitLab" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
+title = "Creating Container Images with Buildah and GitLab" slug = "buildah-gitlab" date = "2026-06-20T12:54:00+01:00" description = "Creating container images with Buildah and GitLab" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
 +++

 [Buildah](https://buildah.io/) is an Open Source command-line tool that builds OCI container images.
 Consider using Buildah to create your container images, instead of Docker or BuildKit.
 Buildah is safer than other options, because it does not use root privileges and never runs as a network service.
 It is also more flexible.
-You can provide configuration files in the `Dockerfile` format, or drive builds from the command-line.
+You can provide configuration files in the `Dockerfile` format, or [drive builds from the command-line](https://github.com/podman-container-tools/buildah/blob/main/docs/tutorials/01-intro.md#building-a-container-from-scratch).

 > Buildah is part of the [CNCF Podman container tools project](https://www.cncf.io/projects/podman-container-tools/).

-By design, Buildah can be run inside a container.
-This means that you can run Buildah on any development system as well as with any CI service, including GitHub Actions, GitLab Pipelines, Forgejo Actions and Tekton.
+By design, you can run Buildah inside a container.
+This means that you can use it on any development system as well as with any CI service, including GitHub Actions, GitLab Pipelines, Forgejo Actions and Tekton.

 GitLab provides a range of services for containers, so that you can build, store and use container images without needing any other systems.
 By default, the [GitLab Pipelines](https://docs.gitlab.com/ci/pipelines/) CI service itself uses containers, which means that it can run Buildah from a container image, and use the images that you build as environments for other CI jobs.
 A Pipelines component for [container scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/) can check your container images for security issues on each build.
 GitLab instances can also provide a [container registry](https://docs.gitlab.com/ee/user/packages/container_registry/) for each project that they host.